rtrahms/dlannotator/README.md

 # dlannotator
-Deep Learning Annotation Tool for Object Detector DNNs Reference requirements.txt for Python dependencies before running.
+Deep Learning Annotation Tool for object detector DNNs working on images and image sequences.
+Reference requirements.txt for Python dependencies before running.

 Useful for training DNNs like YOLO!